moijafcor/Aliaxer/docs/quickstart.md

                [--configure] [--edit] [-f FIND] [--list] [--new] [--setup] [-t [PICKUP]]

-Basic Manager for Terminal Aliases.
+Basic Manager for Terminal Aliases and Functions.

     Keep aliases in separate files grouped by some organizational criteria in any accessible directory in your host allowing you to version control